 Sear chicken pitas, meat side down, in a hot skillet until the internal temperature reaches 165 degrees Fahrenheit.

-Place all ingredients for the salad in the bowl and mix in the dressing at the last minute to maintain crispness.
+Place all salad ingredients in the bowl and mix in the dressing at the last minute to maintain crispness.

 Top chicken pitas with salad.